Blundetto is acting a little rattled after attacking a New York capo.

 The phone call also has a diaphanous quality, there is a gauzy, delicate tenderness in their conversation.
 Tony and Carmela know one another, even the silences in their conversation convey a deep understanding of each other.
 There is love and comfort and compassion between them, opaque and unspoken but growing more discernible with each passing minute, like something materializing out of the haze of a dream.
 As Tony and Carmela speak to one another, we recognize that they are pulling themselves closer to a full reconciliation.
 And this may be one of the more underappreciated reasons why Chase decided to throw in such a hallucinatory dream-sequence here: the troubling dream inches Tony and Carmela closer to the restoration of their marriage, an event that the narrative has been moving toward all season long.
 Many viewers predicted at the start of the season that Carmela would end up back with Tony.
-But no one predicted that their path to reconciliation would include such an extraordinary episode along the way.
+But no one could have predicted that their path to reconciliation would include such an extraordinary episode along the way.

 PLUMBING The DEPTHS of The SUBCONSCIOUS MIND

 My favorite part of the dream might be at the end of the sequence when Tony has a confrontation with Coach Molinaro.
 There are all kinds of things going on here that a Freudian analyst might have a field day with.
 Molinaro is an imposing Father/Authority figure (and a recurring character in Tony’s dreams, as we learn in his conversation with Carmela).
 The gun that Tony pulls out while stalking the coach can obviously be read as a phallic symbol, and Molinaro even refers to it as “a bigger dingus than the one God gave you.”
 (That the coach would call it a “dingus” rather than a “cock” or a “beef bazooka” or something else somehow seems perfect.)
 The bullets that melt in Tony’s fingers seem to reflect his fear of being impotent, unable to perform in the test that he is now facing.
 Tony’s subconscious is working overtime to tell him that he needs to find a way to control his cousin Blundetto.